gepcel/Pipe/README.md

     phelp --> help
     plen --> pcount -->len
-    pl --> lp --> listpipes    # list all the available methods
+    pl --> lp --> listpipes    # list all the available methods pipe                       # to pipe anything to any function with any parameters,
+                               # need more testing
 **About `ptofile`**

 Example: `[1,2,3] | ptofile(filename=None, override=False, encoding=None, sep='\n')`